-When Incidents are created, the Caller is sent a notification that an Incident has been opened on their behalf.
+When Incidents are created, the Caller is sent a notification with a subject like: "Incident INC0203546 was created".

-End-users can check the status of their Incidents and Requests through Service Portal.
+Customers can check the status of their Incidents and Requests through the Service Portal by selecting My Items in the navigation bar after logging in.